-DVI TCs will ensure that services meet the definition of Pre-ETS as outlined in the Allowable and Unallowable Pre-ETS Services Chart.
-The counselor will review Pre-ETS and any additional transition services30 offered through the local high school to ensure that the purchased services are not a duplication of services already being provided.
-The DVI Counselor will also follow up with the student, parents, and provider to ensure that the authorized Pre-ETS are high quality and meet the needs of the student.
+The DVI Pre-ETS Navigator will ensure that services meet the definition of Pre-ETS.
+The Pre-ETS Navigator will review the Pre-ETS and IDEA transition services offered through the local high school to ensure the purchased services are not already being provided.
+The DVI Pre-ETS Navigator will also follow up with the student, parents, and provider to ensure that the authorized Pre-ETS are meeting the needs of the student.
 Subsequent meetings will be scheduled to review and provide recommendations or to set up additional Pre-ETS.